okikiolumide/DevOps-Project-Doc/README.md

 - Artifactory
 - AWS

-* More Tools will be added as soon as project is completed*
+*Note: More Tools will be added as soon as project documentation is committed to repo*